-Last month we travelled to the Irish World Academy for Music and Dance at the University of Limerick.
-From 13 to 19 July the University hosted the International Council for Traditional Music (ICTM) World Conference.
-TDFS attended with dance scholars Mats Melin, David Francis, Pat Ballantyne and Wendy Timmons.
-The purpose of our visit – to present a roundtable session on the Scottish dance tradition, specifically looking at how internal and external influences have shaped the tradition and the attitudes of present-day practitioners.
+From 13 to 19 July 2017, the Irish World Academy for Music and Dance at the University of Limerick hosted the International Council for Traditional Music (ICTM) World Conference.
+The Traditional Dance Forum of Scotland attended with dance scholars Mats Melin, David Francis, Pat Ballantyne and Wendy Timmons.
+The purpose of our visit – to present a round table session on the Scottish dance tradition, specifically looking at how internal and external influences have shaped the tradition and the attitudes of present-day practitioners.

 The ICTM World Conference is the leading international venue for the presentation of new research on music and dance.
 Many new initiatives emerge at World Conferences, and perhaps even more crucially, discussion at these gatherings help shape ongoing work in the field.
 TDFS took the initiative to bring the Scottish dance tradition to the attention of the 650+ delegation and wishes to see research on Scottish dance regain significance and exposure.

 First to present was Mats Melin, who spoke to the gathered delegation about his time as a Dance Development Officer in Angus in the late 1990s.
 He observed how some dancing communities would select increasingly difficult and modern dances, making their dances competitive and exclusive in nature, while others made the point of maintaining older and simpler dances to offer a welcoming and inclusive event.

 There were four types of dance common at the time: Scottish Country Dance, Old Time, Ceilidh and Reeling, though these categorisations are more to do with context than content as Mats explains it.